Having a great CV is important to any job search…

 Irrespective of your level of seniority; whether a school leaver or with 40 years professional experience behind you, you will still need a document which summarises the skills, experience and achievements you’ve made and bring with you for any job application.
 The CV is your shop window, your chance to show the reader what you’ve done and the potential you bring with you.

 It’s highly likely you will need an up to date and accurate CV when applying for any job.
 You’ll either be asked to follow an online application process set by the company (from which you can cut and paste many elements already contained in your CV).
-OR you will be asked to submit a CV and cover letter by the employer / recruiter.
+OR you will be asked to submit a CV and cover letter to the employer/recruiter.

 Note: this is also relevant for school leavers when making UCAS applications – the online process will require much of the information laid out in your CV too.